aabbas02/Food-101-Classifcation-using-Distilbert-and-LSTM/README.md

 **1. distilBertClassifier.ipynb:** python notebook that imports the pre-trained distilbert transfomer from huggingface, fine-tunes the weights, and tests the fine-tuned model.

-**2. lstmClassifier.ipynb:** python notebok that trains and tests the lstm + feedfoward network.
+**2. lstmClassifier.ipynb:** python notebok that trains and tests the lstm + feedfoward network using pytorch.

 The test and train dataset, `train_titles.csv` and `test_tiles.csv`, are also included in the repsitory.